PFund-Software-Ltd/pfeed/README.md

-PFeed (/piː fiːd/) is a data integration library tailored for algorithmic trading, serving as an ETL (Extract, Transform, Load) data pipeline between raw data sources and traders, helping them in creating a local data lake/lakehouse/warehouse for quantitative research.
+PFeed (/piː fiːd/) is a data integration library tailored for algorithmic trading, serving as an ETL (Extract, Transform, Load) data pipeline between raw data sources and traders, helping them in creating a local data lake for quantitative research.

-PFeed allows traders to download historical, paper, and live data from various data sources, both free and paid, and stores them into a local data lake using [MinIO](https://min.io/), and/or into a data warehouse using [TimescaleDB](https://www.timescale.com/).
+PFeed allows traders to download historical, paper, and live data from various data sources, both free and paid, and stores them into a local data lake using [MinIO](https://min.io/).

 It is designed to be used alongside [PFund](https://github.com/PFund-Software-Ltd/pfund) — a complete algo-trading framework for TradFi, CeFi and DeFi with native support for machine learning models, or as a standalone package.